 Vintage jewelry is at least 20 years old.
 To be considered antique, jewelry must be at least 100 years old.
 Recognizing the difference between vintage jewelry and reproductions takes a practised eye, developed after years of looking at and handling thousands of pieces.
 All jewelry in the TruFaux Jewels boutique is guaranteed to be vintage.
 With a few exceptions, all pieces were produced from 1920-1960.

 Technically, the term applies to jewelry made of non-precious materials.
 In a broader sense, the term costume jewelry pertains to pieces usually mass-produced and made to imitate precious jewelry or to complement a particular garment (hence, the term costume) or trend.
-Vintage costume jewelry was typically made from synthetic or imitation gemstones (e.g., colored glass, rhinestones, and/or marcasites) set in base metal; metal plated with rhodium, silver, or gold; or sterling silver.
+Vintage costume jewelry was typically made from synthetic or imitation gemstones (e.g., colored glass, diamantés, and/or marcasites) set in base metal; metal plated with rhodium, silver, or gold; or sterling silver.
 Some pieces were made from early plastics (such as Bakelite, Galalith, or Celluloid).

-Fine jewelry is made from precious metals – gold, platinum, or sterling – and genuine gemstones.
+Fine jewelry is made from precious metals – gold, platinum, or sterling – and genuine or synthetic gemstones.
 Although fine jewelry is typically more expensive than costume, some costume jewelry is and has been produced in limited quantity for couturiers, as accessories to specific fashions they designed.

-What’s the difference between Art Deco and Art Deco-style or Art Deco-inspired?
+WHAT'S THE DIFFERENCE BETWEEN Art Deco AND Art Deco-style OR Art Deco-inspired?

 For a piece to be called Art Deco, it must have the characteristics of the Art Deco style and it must have been made during the years that style was prominent (roughly 1910-1939).
 An item that is in the Art Deco style but was produced later should be correctly called Art Deco-style or Art Deco-inspired.
 In the same way, one could say a piece is vintage-inspired, if it’s less than 20 years old.